inseltraeumer/PiTubePublic/README.md

-# PiTube
+# PiTubePublic

-Livestreaming vom Raspberry Pi zu Youtube mit der Picam-Anwendung - https://github.com/iizukanao/picam
+Livestreaming from Raspberry Pi to Youtube using Picam - https://github.com/iizukanao/picam